Skip to main content

 Without it, your business could face fines and penalties.

-Obtaining a BBL is often one of the last steps in getting your business approved.
+One of the last steps in getting your business approved is obtaining a BBL.

 You must already be approved by the DCRA, be registered by the Office of Tax and Revenue, and receive your certificate of Occupancy or Home Occupation Permit.